Forio

-Forio (known also as Forio of Ischia) is a town and comune of c.
-17,000 inhabitants in the Metropolitan City of Naples, southern Italy, situated on the island of Ischia.
+Forio (known also as Forio of Ischia) is a town and comune (municipality) in the Metropolitan City of Naples in the region of Campania in southern Italy, situated on the island of Ischia.
+It has 17,464 inhabitants.

-Overview

 Its territory includes the town of Panza, the only frazione of Forio and of the island of Ischia.
 Panza has always been an independent village since the 16th century when a first governmental organization was introduced on the island.
 In the 1975 the inhabitants of Panza tried to become an independent comune but the referendum, claimed by the inhabitants of Forio, was denied by the Campania's Regional Government.

+Demographics

+As of 2026, the population is 17,464, of which 49.9% are male, and 50.1% are female.
+Minors make up 15.7% of the population, and seniors make up 20.9%.

+Immigration

+As of 2025, immigrants make up 11.9% of the population.
+The 5 largest foreign countries of birth are Romania, Ukraine, the Dominican Republic, Germany, and Senegal.

+Sights

 There are numerous coastal watchtowers, built from the Middle Ages against Saracen and African pirates raids.

+In popular culture

 In the 20th century, Ischia inspired at least two well-known English language poets.
 Ischia was the site where W.H.
 Auden composed one of his most famous poems, In Praise of Limestone.
-And the American Poet, Theodore Roethke, dedicated his poem The Storm, to "Forio d'Ischia" as printed in Selected Poems of Theodore Rothke (Library of America, Edwin Hirsch, Ed., 2005, p.113).
+And the American Poet, Theodore Roethke, dedicated his poem The Storm, to "Forio d'Ischia" as printed in Selected Poems of Theodore Rothke (Library of America, Edwin Hirsch, Ed., 2005, p.
+113).